HL7/fhir-saner/input/pagecontent/measure_automation.md

 ##### Library Resources
-Attachments in Library resources referenced by a Measure (through Measure.library) are also available as parameters using the name given to the Attachment in the Attachment.id element (see [Element.id](https://www.hl7.org/fhir/element-definitions.html#Element.id) in FHIR).
+Attachments in Library resources referenced by a Measure (through Measure.library) are also available as parameters using the name given to the Attachment in the Attachment.id element (see the notes on [Internal Id Scope](https://www.hl7.org/fhir/element.html#id) for Elements in FHIR).

 NOTE: The use of Attachment.id to provide a computable name for the component referenced by the measure addresses the issue that while
 ValueSet and other definition resources include a "computable name" intended to support automation.
 This name is not appropriate for several reasons:

 1. Value Set developers and publishers do not follow the recommendations for computable names, which results in value sets (and other definition resources) having names that include spaces and other special characters (e.g.
 "[COVID_19 (Organism or Substance in Lab Results)](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1146.1203/expansion/Latest)").
 2. Measure developers may rely on value sets from multiple sources, which can result in value set names which conflict.
 However measure developers can control the names used in the Library resources they use to support a measure.

-This guide chosee to use a name specified in the id element of the resource because these names
+This guide chose to use a name specified in the id element of the resource because these names

 For a give Measure resource, if Measure.library[0].content references a ValueSet resource, Measure.library[0].content.id is "ReferencedValueSet", then @_ReferencedValueSet_ is a parameter that can be used in a FHIR Query string.
 It is available in